 At The Law Offices of Jason E. Taylor, our Rock Hill car accident lawyers have years of experience with personal injury cases.
 We are well versed in South Carolina law and can offer you the formal legal advice you need.
 If you have questions about how long it will take to receive your settlement, contact us today for a free consultation.

 Factors That Impact How Long it Takes to Settle Your Claim

 The amount of time it takes to settle a car accident claim will depend on a variety of factors, including:

 Modified Comparative Negligence in South Carolina

 The state of South Carolina follows a modified comparative negligence law.
 If you are found to be 51% at fault for the accident, you may not recover any damages.
-This doctrine can significantly impact your case and how long it takes to settle.
+This doctrine can significantly impact your case, the amount of your recovery and how long it takes to settle.

 This is why it’s important to have one of our personal injury attorneys.
 An experienced lawyer can help you gather evidence to prove that you were not at fault for the accident.